Ivo-Balbaert/The_Way_to_Jai/book/19_Working_with_Strings.md

 ### 19.4.1 String literals are immutable and bounds-checked
 String literals like str, a or ch can (because they are array views) also be accessed via index, like in line (5): `str[5]` (46 is the ASCII value for '.')
-But string literals are **immutable** (read-only): you can access a string byte via indexing [], but not change it.
+But string literals are **immutable** (they are stored in read-only memory): you can access a string byte via indexing [], but not change it.
 For example line (6) crashes the program, see output within code snippet.
 (Also try out str[5] = "!" or str[5] = '!' and explain the compiler error messages)
+**Ways to change the data from string literals**
+To be able to modify the string, you must copy its data into allocated memory on the stack or the heap.
-You can however make that change as in line (12B): make an `sprint` string out of the original string.
+You can use sprint to make that change as in line (12B): make an `sprint` string out of the original string.
 Because this resides in memory, you can change it like in the for-loop shown here.
+(12C) shows how to copy the string to a stack memory array, making a new string out of it with to_string.
+(12D) shows how to use copy_string to make a copy on the heap, which you can then change.

 String literals are also **bounds-checked** at run-time, see line (7) and the output in the code snippet.
 We get a clear indication of the cause with **array_bounds_check_fail**